 Government and university officials are often quick to point to student loans as a major cost hindering young people from starting families, buying homes, and keeping their finances in good shape.
-But are student loans really out of control, or are we just ignoring the root of the problem: the cost of college.
+Are student loans really out of control?
+Or are we just ignoring the root of the problem: the cost of college.

 According to CNBC, tuition at a four-year public university was $3,190 per year in 1988, $4,470 in 1998, $7,280 in 2008, and $9,970 in 2018.
 For a private institution, the average tuition for the same periods was $15,160, $21,020, $27,520, and $34,740 respectively.
 The annual cost of public school tuition tripled in a period when incomes went up far less.

 Clearly, an education isn’t cheap.
-And while students and their families can make better decisions about going to college in-state and avoiding expensive private colleges and universities, there wouldn’t be student loans without expensive schools.
+Students and their families can make better decisions about going to college in-state and avoiding expensive private colleges and universities.
+However, there wouldn’t be student loans without expensive schools.
 If we can solve the cost of education, we can instantly fix the student loan problem for future college-bound students.

 Impacts of student debt on women’s retirement savings

 Because men make more than women, it is no surprise to read that men have more retirement savings than women.
 But the disparity between the genders is, again, a surprising figure.
-Women tend to have about half the balance in their retirement savings as men and are far less likely to participate in a retirement savings program at all.
+Women tend to have half the balance in their retirement as men.
+Woman also are far less likely to participate in retirement programs.

-The Student Loan Hero report explains that women have an average of $45,000 saved for retirement compared to $90,000 for men.
-At the same time, only 52 percent of women contribute to retirement accounts where 71 percent of men are stashing money away for their golden years.
+The Student Loan Hero report explains that women have an average of $45,000 saved compared to $90,000 for men.
+At the same time, only 52 percent of women contribute to retirement accounts.
+71 percent of men are stashing money away for their golden years.

 This gap is likely due to a combination of factors, but clearly, if men and women graduate with the same student debt loads and men make more than women, it is harder for women to stay on top of monthly payments.
 45 percent of women make under $50,000 per year, while only 32 percent of men can say the same.